isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-do-spider-exterminators-cost/index.md

 - In reactive treatment, exterminators will spray pesticide in areas such as inside baseboards, ceilings, and the crawl spaces around your house.
 It's not likely to offer any long-term protection from future infestations because it doesn't get rid of anything outside (in the yard or on neighboring properties) and it won't protect against more spiders coming into your house in the near future.
 ### 2. Preventive Spider Treatment
-Preventive spider treatment�will cost you anywhere from $500 - $1,000, but it can offer a lot more protection.
+Preventive spider treatmentwill cost you anywhere from $500 - $1,000, but it can offer a lot more protection.

 In this type of treatment, an exterminator will spray pesticide outside your house and on neighboring properties to deal with any spiders that could come in.
 - They'll also seal up the exterior cracks or gaps around your house so those spiders won't be able to get inside either.